noahhl/rookonheroku/README.md

 to Heroku, start a new bash session, and run R. You're committing a lot of files, so it will take a while for the first push after adding them.

+<h3>2.
+Set up your Rook app</h3>
-2) Now you should have a copy of R built on the Heroku platform in your bin/ directory.
+Now you should have a copy of R built on the Heroku platform in your bin/ directory.
 You can now develop your Rook application as you normally would.
 I'd actually recommend developing it before you do step 1 so you can be sure all of your needed packages end up installed appropriately.